jamenenedez/rest_api_calculator/app/README.md

 # Rest API Calculator
 Rest API Calculator is a simple API for math operations.
 You can do addition, subtraction, multiplication, division, square root, free form and a random string generation.
-It uses credit for perform each operation and if the user’s balance isn’t enough to cover the request cost the request is denied.
+It uses credit for perform each operation and if the balance of the user balance is not enough to cover the request cost the request is denied.

 ## Requirements
 <ol>